akleinhesselink/sedgwickcover/README.md

 `library(sedgwickenv)` will load the following datasets:

+  - **site\_cover\_2019**: dataframe with average cover and total abundance of vascular plants at each of the 24 sites in the spring of 2019
-  - **sedgwick\_cover**: dataframe with cover and density data from 5 sampling plots at each of the 24 sites
+  - **plot\_cover\_2019**: dataframe with cover and density of vascular plants in 5 sampling plots at each of the 24 sites in the spring of 2019
+  - **site\_cover\_2017**: dataframe with average cover of vascular plants at each of the 24 sites in the spring of 2017
+  - **plot\_cover\_2017**: dataframe with cover of vascular plants in 5 sampling plots at each of the 24 sites in the spring of 2017
+  - **microplot\_cover\_2017**: dataframe with cover of vascular plants in 2 microplots nested within each fo the 5 sampling plots at each of the 24 sites in the spring of 2017